 To earn this degree, you must successfully complete at least 120 credits, including your General Education requirements and the major requirements below.

-- One introductory course (IDS201 Exploring Interdisciplinary Studies) and a final senior seminar course (IDS401 Seminar in Interdisciplinary Studies).
+- One introductory course (IDS201 Exploring Interdisciplinary Studies) and one capstone course (IDS401 Seminar in Interdisciplinary Studies).

-- A full academic year within the program is required prior to enrolling in IDS401 Seminar in Interdisciplinary Studies.
+- One full academic year within the program is required prior to enrolling in IDS401 Seminar in Interdisciplinary Studies.

 For more information on program requirements, consult the Undergraduate Catalog.